gegian22/latin102portfolio21/translation2.md

 6. Identify felle.
 Why does Hyginus use this case?

-It is ablative and Hyginus uses this case because it is expressing the recipient of the action.
+It is ablative and Hyginus uses this case because it is expressing the means of the action.

 7. Identify the form of tinctas.